 In general, this guide does not cover how to operate Pipelines in the user interface of the JFrog Platform Deployment.
-That information is covered in the Pipelines section of the User Guide:
+That information is covered in the Browsing Pipelines section of the User Guide:

 How to add, manage, and view Pipelines integrations, pipeline sources, node pools and nodes in the JPD.

 These management facilities are available only to those with admiistrator user permissions.
 Other users may only view what has been configured by an administrator, limited by user restrictions.

 How to view and run pipelines loaded in the JPD, as well as examine their run history and logs.

 These facilities are available to all users, and limited to the pipeline sources assigned to each user.

 To start creating pipelines, you'll need to learn some important concepts.
 We'll also provide some simple example pipelines so you can see how they work.

 - Creating Pipelines